Chris42-p/Web_Scraping-Data_clearning-Statics-Ollama_VectorDB_RAG_4260_presentation/README.md

 # Ollama install
 curl -fsSL https://ollama.com/install.sh | OLLAMA_VERSION=0.3.14 sh

-# Todo

-4260_presentation/Modules/engine_injesting/injest_engine.py: __read_a_document
-     - we should save change the output to an object to get more data out of the files.

-4260_presentation/Modules/engine_injesting/injest_engine.py: __ocr_my_pdf
-     - bug: documents are OCRed, then on rerun of object we need to check if the documents have a version called same title_ocr then we know they have been processed.
-          -Optical Character Recognition: OCR: used to turn pictures of letters into letters that the computer can read/find.

-The demo documents should be updated with tables, and images to ensure we can catch all the forms of data.

-# todo: Refactor
-- in the __init__.py we need to change exporting of objects to exporting of interfaces, dont want the user calling class.objs ()

 # arch

      document needs to have a docker image to run this in, or a virtual env.